 Since her debut she’s been working with the greatest contemporary choreographers such as Maurice Béjart, Nacho Duato, Hans Van Manen, William Forsythe, Jiri Kylian, Valery Panov, Nils Christe, Ronald Hynd, David Nixon, Ray Barra, Lucinda Childs, including works by George Balanchine and Angelin Preljocaj from whom she performed Le Parc with Paris Opera Etoile – Laurent Hilaire.

-During her dance career Sandy was a special guest artist with Ballett Frankfurt under the direction of William Forsythe to perform In the middle somewhat elevated, as well with Uwe Scholz in Leipzig, Youri Vamos in Dusseldorf & Richard Cragun in Berlin.
+During her dance career Sandy was a special guest artist with Ballett Frankfurt under the direction of William Forsythe to perform In the Middle Somewhat Elevated, as well with Uwe Scholz in Leipzig, Youri Vamos in Dusseldorf & Richard Cragun in Berlin.
 In 1997, she was nominated ‘Best Upcoming Dancer’ from international ballet critics.

-Sandy participated in a number of international galas and festivals in New York (Metropolitan Theatre), Tokyo, Tel Aviv, Kiev, Madrid, Istanbul, Paris, Los Angeles & Taipei performing various roles such as Bahkti, In the Middle Somewhat Elevated, Giselle, Swan Lake and Romeo & Juliet with her husband Aurelien Scannella.
+Sandy participated in a number of international galas and festivals in New York (Metropolitan Theatre), Tokyo, Tel Aviv, Kiev, Madrid, Istanbul, Paris, Los Angeles & Taipei performing various productions such as Bahkti, In the Middle Somewhat Elevated, Giselle, Swan Lake and Romeo & Juliet with her husband Aurelien Scannella.

 Sandy joined West Australian Ballet as Ballet Mistress in 2013 and made her return to stage in Annabelle Lopez Ochoa La pluie with Matthew Lehmann at the 2015 Ballet at the Quarry season.